lingtalfi/Svelte-mymodal/README.md

 	- dragHandle: string=null,
          A query selector identifying the drag handle.
          If null, the whole modal serves as a drag handle.
+    - keepInViewport: bool=true,
+        Whether the modal should be trapped into the viewport.
+        If false, the user can drag the modal out of the window (and loose it).

 events: